theakashanand/ceasar-rpi/README.md

 ```

 The image classifier can be found at Image_Classfier_healthy_vs_Non-healthy.ipynb.
 The associated dataset can be found in the Google Drive folder corresponding to this submission.

+The Arduino code can be found at ceasarSerialData.ino